Outline#

 You need to provide whatever adapters or cables that are necessary to connect HDMI to your computer, you should also bring your power adapter.

-By default, we expect every member of the ensemble to connect their laptop to all of: HDMI and a power point and leave it plugged in for the duration of your setup, run through and performance.
+By default, we expect every member of the ensemble to connect their laptop to all of: HDMI and a power outlet and leave it plugged in for the duration of your setup, run through and performance.

 • We will provide a big PA system and foldback speakers in the venue.